Isbrueckerichthys

-Isbrueckerichthys is a genus of armored catfishes which are endemic to Brazil.
+Isbrueckerichthys is a genus of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypoptopomatinae. the cascudinhos.
+The catfishes in this genus are endemic to Brazil.

 Taxonomy

-Isbrueckerichthys was erected in 1996 for Pareiorhaphis duseni and Pareiorhaphis alipionis, which were transferred to the new genus.
+Isbrueckerichthys was erected in 1996 by Eddy Derijst for Pareiorhaphis duseni and Pareiorhaphis alipionis, which were transferred to the new genus because they were not closely related to the type species of their previous genus, Pareiorhaphis.
 I. epakmos was described in 2003.
 I. calvus and I. saxicola were described in 2006.

 Species

 There are currently five recognized species in this genus: